lukaszse/CoBrickTest/README.md

-# Readmi will be completed tommorow!
+# ReadMe will be completed tommorow!

 ## Feature http-client documentation